NCERT Solutions for Class 11 Biology Chapter 19 Chemical Coordination and Integration

 Answer:

 The primary function of estrogens is the development of female secondary sexual characteristics.
-These include breasts, endometrium, regulation of the menstrual cycle, etc. In males, estrogen helps in the maturation of the sperm and the maintenance of a healthy libido.
+These include breasts, endometrium, and the regulation of the menstrual cycle, etc. In males, estrogen helps in the maturation of the sperm and the maintenance of a healthy libido.

 Q5.
 Write short notes on the function of